Heat Lightning (film)

-The movie was one of the last to be released before the Motion Picture Production Code was rigorously enforced.
+The movie was one of the latter to be released before the Motion Picture Production Code was rigorously enforced.
 According to Robert Osborne of Turner Classic Movies, two months after its release, it was condemned by the Catholic Legion of Decency.
+The Hays Office objected to the seductions that occur in the film because they were in violation of the Production Code, particularly the scene in which "George" leaves "Olga's" room in the morning and buttons his coat.
+The Office also objected to the underlined portion of the hitchhiker's line to her friend, in reference to their driver: "Say, it's your turn to sit up in front with that old thigh-pincher."
 A print is held at the Library of Congress.

 Plot

-Olga (Aline MacMahon) runs an isolated gas station and restaurant in the stifling hot desert somewhere in the American Southwest with her discontented younger sister Myra (Ann Dvorak).
+Olga runs an isolated gas station and restaurant in the stifling hot desert somewhere in the American Southwest with her discontented younger sister Myra.
 The sisters clash when Olga forbids Myra from going to a dance with her boyfriend Steve.

-That same day, chance sends Olga an unexpected and unwelcome customer, ex-boyfriend George (Preston Foster).
-Unbeknownst to her, George and his nervous partner Jeff (Lyle Talbot) are on the run from the police after a botched robbery that left two men dead, killed by George.
-Initially intent on sneaking across the border to Mexico, George decides to stay awhile when two jewelry-laden, wealthy divorcees, "Feathers" Tifton (Glenda Farrell) and "Tinkle" Ashton-Ashley (Ruth Donnelly), are stranded there for the night by their long-suffering chauffeur Frank (Frank McHugh).
+The same day, chance sends Olga an unexpected and unwelcome customer, ex-boyfriend George.
+Unknown to her, George and his nervous partner Jeff are on the run from the police after a botched robbery that left two men dead, killed by George.
+Initially intent on sneaking across the border to Mexico, George decides to stay awhile when two jewelry-laden, wealthy divorcees, "Feathers" Tifton and "Tinkle" Ashton-Ashley, are stranded there for the night by their long-suffering chauffeur Frank.

 Frank pretends there is something wrong with their car so he can have a rest from driving.
 Olga, the mechanic, plays along.
-When Mrs. Ashton-Ashley becomes worried about a large Mexican family spending the night nearby, Olga offers to store the women's valuables in her safe.
+Mrs. Ashton-Ashley becomes worried about a large Mexican family spending the night nearby, and Olga offers to store the women's valuables in her safe.

 George manipulates Olga's feelings, reviving the love she once felt for him.
-Though she knows better and tries to resist, she eventually succumbs to his charms, and they sleep together.
-This gives Myra the opportunity to sneak away to meet Steve.
+Although she tries to resist, she eventually succumbs to his charms, and they sleep together.
+This incident gives Myra the opportunity to sneak away to meet Steve.
 Myra returns later that night, terribly upset after having been taken advantage of by Steve.
 When Olga starts berating her for going off with her boyfriend, she responds by revealing she saw George leaving Olga's bedroom.
 The two miserable women then comfort each other.

 Meanwhile, George orders Jeff to open the safe.
 Jeff is reluctant to cause trouble for Olga, but gives in when George pulls out his gun.
 Olga overhears George say he slept with her just to set up the theft.
 She gets her pistol and shoots him.
 As he lies dying, he apologizes to her.
 Olga lets Jeff go.